m01-s01/Pricing_component_with_toggle/README.md

-#Pricing component with toggle solution
+# Pricing component with toggle

 Users should be able to: